 The London Eye is a Ferris wheel located on the River Thames.
 The construction is 443 feet high and has a diameter of 394 feet.
 The hub of the wheel stands on two supports, which are tied up to a foundation on the river.

 The landmark that unravels scenic views from the top will very likely show a completely different picture.
-Our map showed that, in both 2050 and 2100, the landmark will be at serious threat of being destroyed.
+Our research showed that, in both 2050 and 2100, the landmark will be at serious threat of being destroyed.

 As London lies in the ‘low-elevation coastal zone’, it is at risk of flooding.
 Thames Barrier, which is the main flood barrier for London, will be used more frequently as the vulnerability of rise in sea levels increase.